 The wormhole is sealed.
 Captain Sisko is on Earth, lost without his connection to The Prophets.
-Worf is devastated over the ends of the season six finale.
-The war with the Domion rages across the Alpha Quadrant and goes poorly for the federation.
-Things are grim and in this final season things are only going to get worse before they get better.
+Worf is devastated over the end of the season six finale.
+The war with The Dominion rages across the Alpha Quadrant and goes poorly for the federation.
+Things are grim, and in this final season, things are only going to get worse before they get better.

-Season 7 starts out with a two episode story but where it really shines is in the end.
-The last nine episodes form one story which wraps up all of the storylines begun in the series.
+Season 7 starts with a two-episode story, but it really shines in the end: the last nine episodes form one story, which wraps up all of the storylines begun in the series.

-_Star Trek: Deep Space Nine_ season 5 ended with a bang; literally.
-After 3 years of build up and tension the war everyone knew was coming has finally arrived.
+Star Trek: Deep Space Nine season 5 ended with a bang, literally.
+After three years of build-up, the war everyone knew was coming finally arrived.
 The Dominion attacked the station under the command of Dukat and captured it.
 Sisko and the crew retreated and joined the allied fleet, vowing to return.

 Season 6 is where the action really gets started.
-We had been waiting for a war and now it’s here, and because it’s Deep Space Nine we’re going to get to explore every aspect of it.
-This season starts off with a 6 episode serialized story ad also features what I consider to be the best episode of the series.
+We had been waiting for war, and now it’s here, and because it’s Deep Space Nine, we’re going to get to explore every aspect of it.
+This season starts with a six-episode serialized story and also features what I consider the best episode of the whole series.

-These are the episodes of _Star Trek: Deep Space Nine_.
+These are the episodes of Star Trek: Deep Space Nine, season 7.

-[Season 4 of _Star Trek: Deep Space Nine_](http://awesomefriday.ca/2013/10/these-are-the-episodes-star-trek-deep-space-nine-season-4/) was a bit strange.
-After the plot finally got moving in season 3, the fourth season reverted back to build up and development.
-Still, toward the end we started to see some real consequences for some of the characters.
-Odo, in particular, revisited his people and after returning home to Deep Space Nine left us with a shocking revelation about the Klingon Empire: Changelings have infiltrated them to the highest levels.
+Season 4 of Star Trek: Deep Space Nine was a bit strange.
+After the plot finally got moving in season 3, the fourth season reverted back to build-up and development.
+Still, toward the end, we started seeing some real consequences for some characters.
+Odo, in particular, revisited his people and, after returning home to Deep Space Nine, left us with a shocking revelation about the Klingon Empire: Changelings have infiltrated them at the highest levels.

-As season five begins the Federation is forming a plan to deal with that situation and The Dominion is building their forces on the other side of the wormhole.
+As season five begins, the Federation is forming a plan to deal with that situation, and The Dominion is building its forces on the other side of the wormhole.